-- (1) compensation (apart from any overtime premium) for all hours each workweek: - (2) at least the applicable minimum wage for all hours in workweeks with the greatest hours; - (3) supplemented by extra pay for all overtime hours (in addition to the salary that covers the regular rate) of an extra 1⁄2 of the regular rate; and - (4) paid for whatever hours the employee works in a workweek. - (B) Where the requirements of (1)-(4) are not carried out, there is not the required "clear mutual understanding" that the non-hourly pay provides the regular rate for all hours with extra pay added for overtime hours.
-Absent such an understanding, the hourly regular rate is the applicable weekly pay divided by 40, the number of hours presumed to be in a workweek for an employee paid no overtime premium. - 1.9 "Time worked" means time during which an employee is performing labor or services for the benefit of an employer, including all time s/he is suffered or permitted to work, whether or not required to do so. - 1.9.1 Requiring or permitting employees to be on the employer's premises, on duty, or at a prescribed workplace (but not merely permitting an employee completely relieved from duty to arrive or remain on-premises) including but not limited to, if such tasks take over one minute, putting on or removing required work clothes or gear (but not a uniform worn outside work as well), receiving or sharing work-related information, security or safety screening, remaining at the place of employment awaiting a decision on job assignment or when to begin work, performing clean-up or other duties "off the clock," clocking or checking in or out, or waiting for any of the preceding shall be considered time worked that must be compensated. - 1.9.2 "Travel time" means time spent on travel for the benefit of an employer, excluding normal home to work travel, and shall be considered time worked.
-At the start or end of the workday, travel to or from a work station, entirely within the employer's premises and/or with employer-provided transportation, shall not be considered time worked, except that such travel is compensable if it is: - (A) time worked under Rule 1.9 1.9.1; - (B) after compensable time starts or before compensable time ends under Rule 1.9 1.9.1; or - (C) travel in employer-mandated transportation (1) that materially prolongs commute time or (2) in which employees are subjected to heightened physical risk compared to an ordinary commute. - 1.9.3 "Sleep time" means time an employee may sleep, which is compensable as follows.
-Where an employee's shift is 24 hours or longer, up to 8 hours of sleeping time may be excluded from overtime compensation, if: - (A) an express agreement excluding sleeping time exists; - (B) adequate sleeping facilities for an uninterrupted night's sleep are provided; - (C) at least 5 hours of sleep are possible during the scheduled sleep period; and
+- 1.9 "Time worked" means time during which an employee is performing labor or services for the benefit of an employer, including all time s/he is suffered or permitted to work, whether or not required to do so. - 1.9.1 Requiring or permitting employees to be on the employer's premises, on duty, or at a prescribed workplace (but not merely permitting an employee completely relieved from duty to arrive or remain on-premises) including but not limited to, if such tasks take over one minute, putting on or removing required work clothes or gear (but not a uniform worn outside work as well), receiving or sharing work-related information, security or safety screening, remaining at the place of employment awaiting a decision on job assignment or when to begin work, performing clean-up or other duties "off the clock," clocking or checking in or out, or waiting for any of the preceding shall be considered time worked that must be compensated.
+An activity (or combination of multiple activities consecutively) otherwise covered by this rule may be excluded from compensable time if one minute or less, and not compensable under 29 U.S.C. § 203(o) or § 254. - 1.9.2 "Travel time" means time spent on travel for the benefit of an employer, excluding normal home to work travel, and shall be considered time worked.
+At the start or end of the workday, travel to or from a work station, entirely within the employer's premises and/or with employer-provided transportation, shall not be considered time worked, except that such travel is compensable if it is: - (A) time worked under Rule 1.9 1.9.1; - (B) after compensable time starts or before compensable time ends under Rule 1.9 1.9.1; or - (C) travel in employer-mandated transportation (1) that materially prolongs commute time or (2) in which employees are subjected to heightened physical risk compared to an ordinary commute.

-(D) interruptions to perform duties are considered time worked.
+- 1.9.3 "Sleep time" means time an employee may sleep, which is compensable as follows.
+Where an employee's shift is 24 hours or longer, up to 8 hours of sleeping time may be excluded from overtime compensation, if: - (A) an express agreement excluding sleeping time exists; - (B) adequate sleeping facilities for an uninterrupted night's sleep are provided; - (C) at least 5 hours of sleep are possible during the scheduled sleep period; and - (D) interruptions to perform duties are considered time worked.